Tinkerforge/doc/en/source/Hardware/Bricks/HAT_Brick.rst

 The HAT Brick can turn the Raspberry Pi off and on again with a configurable off-duration.

-You can configure if the power supply off the Bricklets is to be turned off at the same time.
+You can configure if the power supply of the Bricklets is to be turned off at the same time.
 Addtionally the blue status LED can be either turned off, or configured as a sleep indicator with a 1 second blink interval.